Taraxa-project/taraxa-documentation/faq/staking.md

 ## Is there a minimum to stake in Pre-Staking?

 There is NO minimum to stake.
-However, please take into account the transaction fees on the Ethereum network when decide how many TARA to stake.
+However, please take into account the transaction fees on the Ethereum network when deciding how many TARA to stake.

 ## Can I add more to my stake after I have already staked in Pre-Staking?